-In response to the COVID-19 pandemic, Jane's Walk pivoted to an entirely virtual format in 2020.
-Through the challenges of the past year, the mission of the festival is even more deeply felt.
-It is a time to come together to support one another, heal, and share our love for our city and urban life (albeit virtually or socially distanced).
+In response to the COVID-19 pandemic, Jane's Walk pivoted to an entirely virtual format in 2020, and as a hybrid festival of virtual and self-guided walks in 2021.
+Through the challenges of the past two years, the mission of the festival is even more deeply felt.
+It is a time to come together to support one another, heal, and share our love for our city and urban life.
 Jane's Walk provides a platform for New Yorkers to continue to show up and share stories of strength and resilience across the five boroughs.